seiiedali/personal-website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 Ali Miramirkhani /æl'i miræmi:'rxani/ (written as علی میرامیرخانی in Persian) is graduated in Computer Engineering from University of Isfahan in subfield of Software Engineering.
-He is passionate about intersection of Applied Machine Learning, Data Science and Image Processing, and interested in associated research topics, such as Computer Vision and Data Mining and Visual Computation.
-He currently a research assistance and collaborates on refining a coronary angiography dataset under supervision of [Dr. Ahmad R. Naghsh-Nilchi](https://scholar.google.com/citations?user=mnRKQS4AAAAJ&hl=en&oi=ao) in Artificial Intelligence Lab of [University of Isfahan](https://ui.ac.ir/EN).
+He is passionate about intersection of Applied Machine Learning, Data Science and Image Processing, and interested in associated research topics, such as Computer Vision, Data Mining and Visual Computation.
+He is currently a research assistance and collaborates on refining a coronary angiography dataset under supervision of [Dr. Ahmad R. Naghsh-Nilchi](https://scholar.google.com/citations?user=mnRKQS4AAAAJ&hl=en&oi=ao) in Artificial Intelligence Lab of [University of Isfahan](https://ui.ac.ir/EN).